Ch3ngK/Food-4-Thought/README.md

 Food-4-thought will be a web-based application that will provide information about highly recommended food places of various different cuisines and where the user will be able to input their thoughts as well.

 If the user is feeling adventurous, they will be able to create a food trail that they are able to follow as they go about their day of discovery.
-The users can navigate around Singapore using the built-in Google Maps that will be in-built into the application.
+The users can navigate around Singapore using the built-in Google Maps feature that will be integrated into the application.

 Food-4-thought’s features will be highlighted below, using the following format:
 [Proposed] - features for the application by Splashdown